rosformacfixes/ros-kinetic-mac/README.md

 ```

 Do execute the overwrite command as long as you won't have any issue with other things.
 It may be necessary.

+I won't get any emails/notifications if you have any issues.
+So, if you have any issues, contact me via Discord: Bob Jones#5612